perrette/dimarray/docs/_build_rst/reshape.rst

 reshape [experimental]
 ~~~~~~~~~~~~~~~~~~~~~~

-`reshape` is similar but not the same as numpy ndarray's `reshape`.
+:py:meth:`dimarray.DimArray.reshape` is similar but not the same as numpy ndarray's :ref:`reshape <http://docs.scipy.org/doc/numpy/reference/generated/numpy.reshape.html>`.
 It takes only axis names as parameters.
-It is a high-level function that combine `newaxis`, `squeeze`, `group` and `ungroup` to reshape the array.
+It is a high-level function that makes use of :py:meth:`dimarray.DimArray.newaxis`, :py:meth:`dimarray.DimArray.squeeze`, :py:meth:`dimarray.DimArray.group` and :py:meth:`dimarray.DimArray.ungroup` to reshape the array.
 It differs from numpy in that it cannot "break" an existing dimension (unless it is a GroupedAxis).
-Provided with the parameter `transpose=True`, it also performs transpose as needed to match the required shape.
+It also performs :py:meth:`dimarray.DimArray.transpose` as needed to match the required shape.

 Here an example where high-dimensional data is converted into a pandas' DataFrame for displaying result of a sensitivity analysis.
 GroupedAxis are converted into MultiIndex before passing to pandas.

 >>> large_array = DimArray(np.arange(2*2*5*2).reshape(2,2,5,2), dims=('A','B','C','D'))
->>> large_array.reshape('A,B','C,D').to_pandas()
+>>> large_array.reshape('A,C','B,D').to_pandas()
-C     0       1       2       3       4
+B     0       1
-D     0   1   0   1   0   1   0   1   0   1
+D     0   1   0   1
-A B
+A C
-0 0   0   1   2   3   4   5   6   7   8   9
+0 0   0   1  10  11
-  1  10  11  12  13  14  15  16  17  18  19
+  1   2   3  12  13
+  2   4   5  14  15
+  3   6   7  16  17
+  4   8   9  18  19
-1 0  20  21  22  23  24  25  26  27  28  29
+1 0  20  21  30  31
-  1  30  31  32  33  34  35  36  37  38  39
+  1  22  23  32  33
+  2  24  25  34  35
+  3  26  27  36  37
+  4  28  29  38  39